hsweet/music-chart-tools/README.md

 Tools for managing LilyPond files and pdf music charts

-## Included tools
+## Setlist tools

-- setlist.py to make setlists from a selection of pdf files.
-I use it to create a setlist from a set of music charts, but it can be used to join any set of pdf files into a single pdf file with a table of contents.
+- *setlist.py* - Make setlists from a selection of pdf files.
+Join any set of pdf files into a single pdf file with a table of contents.
-- chart_selector.py to find pdf files to add to the selection file
+- *chart_selector.py* - Find pdf files to add to the selection file
-- fourbar.py to prints first four bars of a set of LilyPond files
+- *fourbar.py* - Print four bars of a set of LilyPond files (in development)

+## Transposition tools
-- lytranspose.pl to tranpose LilyPond files to Bb and Eb and bass clef, and send to google drive as a single combined pdf file
+- *lytranspose.pl* - Transpose LilyPond files to Bb, Eb and bass clef, and send to google drive as a single combined pdf file

-(setlist chart_selector and klezapp work, fourbar is still in development.)
+- *lyt.pl* - Run the complete pipeline to analyze LilyPond files and determine the optimal global octave shift for transposing instruments
+- *ly2midi.pl* - Extract and convert LilyPond notes to MIDI note numbers.
+    - Input is a LilyPond file using \displayLilyMusic, output is a list of MIDI note numbers
+- *best_octave.pl* - To find optimal octave shift for transposing instruments.
+    - Input is a list of MIDI note numbers, output is a LilyPond \transpose command